-Mr. Alain PERROT, aged 66, is the chief executive officer and the executive director of the Company.
-Mr. Perrot has been appointed as chairman of the Board (the "Chairman") and a member of the nomination committee of the Company (the "Nomination Committee") each with effect from 18 March 2022.
+Mr. Alain PERROT, aged 67, is the chief executive officer of the Company and the executive Director of the Company.
+Mr. Perrot has been appointed as chairman of the Board (the "Chairman") and a member of the nomination committee of the Company (the "Nomination Committee").
 Mr. Perrot is responsible for overseeing overall business development and day-to-day operations of the Group.
 Mr. Perrot joined the Group in May 2015 and has been a director of Home Control Singapore Pte.
 Ltd., Home Control Europe NV and the Company since September 2015, May 2015 and November 2015, respectively.